jonassorgenfrei/AssetBrowser/README.md

 In futur versions the json file will be created on runtime to manage plugins given the ability to enable or disable plugins.

-The following plugins are currently implemented by default:\n polyhaven - https://polyhaven.com/
+The following plugins are currently implemented by default:<br>
+polyhaven - https://polyhaven.com/

 ## Developer